thavaahariharangit/digital_marketting/Module_1/2_What are digital marketing and e-commerce/3_Joi - Career Path To Digital Marketing.md

 ### Joi - Career Path to Digital Marketing

-Think about the skills that you got form the course, as well as any other previous job experiences you have and marry those with things that you see employers are looking for.
+Think about the skills that you got from the course, as well as any other previous job experiences you have and marry those with things that you see employers are looking for.